 The Origin of Diwali can be traced to the ancient Indian times.
-Some believe it to be the celebration of the marriage of Goddess Lakshmi with Lord Vishnu, whereas in Bengal the festival is dedicated to the worship of Goddess Kali, the dark goddess of strength.
+Some belief it to be the celebration of the marriage of Goddess Lakshmi with Lord Vishnu, whereas in Bengal the festival is dedicated to the worship of Goddess Kali, the dark goddess of strength.
 In Jainism, Diwali has an added significance to the great event of Lord Mahavira attaining the eternal bliss of nirvana.
-Diwali also celebrates the return of Lord Rama along with Sita and Lakshman from his fourteen years long exile and defeating the demon-king Ravana.
+Diwali also celebrates the return of Lord Rama along with Sita and Lakshman from his fourteen years-long exiles and defeating the demon-king Ravana.
 In joyous celebration of the return of their king, the people of Ayodhya, Rama’s kingdom, illuminated the place with earthen diyas (oil lamps).

-Buying new clothes, jewellery and other household products is at the peak in this season of the Indian market.
+Buying new Diwali clothes, jewellery and other household products are at a peak in this season of the Indian market.
 People buy for themselves, and also for gifting their loved ones.
-Meeting friends and relatives and social get-togethers is very common near Diwali.
-When it comes to a festival like Diwali, everybody try their best to look their best.
-And if you have been wondering what you are going to wear for Diwali, here are some suggestions.
+Meeting friends and relatives and social get-togethers are very common near Diwali.
+When it comes to Diwali dress-up, everybody tries their best to look their best.
+And if you have been wondering what you are going to wear for Diwali, here are some suggestions for best Diwali dress.

-For the Sari lovers, go bold with bright colours and let your sparklies do the talking.
-Go with the classic necklace set, bangles, ring and clutch combo.
+For the Sari lovers, go bold with bright colors and let your sparklies do the talking.
+Go with the classic necklace set, bangles, ring, and clutch combo.

 For Suit frenzies, pick up a dress which is not that flowy ( just to avoid any kind of accidents) Put on a pair of statement earrings, carry a nice festive clutch and some bangles & bracelets, and you are set to go.

-Here is a tip: Bling, Sparkle and Glitter on with your jewellery or accessories and look at the amount of compliments you’ll receive.
+Here is a tip: Bling, Sparkle, and Glitter on with your Diwali jewellery or accessories and look at the number of compliments you’ll receive.

 Wish you all a very Happy Diwali